In today's DeLonghi TrueBrew review I'll be looking at the Italian manufacturer's latest offering, and I have to admit that I'm beyond excited.

 Personally, I still believe we can create a world without environmentally destructive capsules!
 Who’s with me?

-I hope you’ve enjoyed my initial DeLonghi TrueBrew review.
+I hope you’ve enjoyed my DeLonghi TrueBrew review.
 Are you as excited about this fully automatic drip coffee maker as I am?
-Let me know in the comments section if there’s anything you’d like me to focus on during my hands-on testing!
+I look forward to reading about your experiences with the TrueBrew, so leave a comment!

 DeLonghi TrueBrew Review FAQ